launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

 ## Ignoring files and directories

-All dotfiles and patterns in `.gitignore` and `.ignore` will be excluded by default.
+All dotfiles and patterns in `.gitignore` and `.ignore` will be excluded by default, except the `.github` directory.
+Flags may be referenced when using [launchdarky/gha-flags](https://github.com/launchdarkly/gha-flags).
+If you would like to skip scanning these files, add `.github` to one of the ignore files.

 To ignore additional files and directories, provide a `.ldignore` file in the root directory of your Git repository.
 All patterns specified in `.ldignore` file will be excluded by the scanner.
 Patterns must follow the `.gitignore` format as specified here: https://git-scm.com/docs/gitignore#_pattern_format